BelmY/wikiSDoR/Using-rx_tools-with-OpenWebRX.md

 #### Blacklisting for RTL-SDR

-Add the file `/etc/modprobe.d/blacklist-rtlsdr.conf` with the following content:
+Create the file `/etc/modprobe.d/blacklist-rtlsdr.conf` with the following content:
 ```
 blacklist dvb_usb_rtl28xxu
 ```
 ...then reboot the computer.

 #### Blacklisting for SDRplay
-Add the file `/etc/modprobe.d/blacklist-sdrplay.conf` with the following content:
+Create the file `/etc/modprobe.d/blacklist-sdrplay.conf` with the following content:
 ```
 blacklist sdr_msi3101
 blacklist msi001